sheasyve/cuda_project/README.md

 ## Branching
 - **Main Branch (`main`)**:
-  This branch should always work and contain code we know isn’t broken.
+  For now the main branch contains starter code that does not work.
+Once we have a version 1.0, this branch should always work and contain code we know isn’t broken.
 Don’t commit directly to `main` to save your work unless it's a small, safe change.

 - **Feature Branches**:
   Create a new branch for any bigger changes or experiments.